defund/pearl/README.md

 	"password": "pearlbot"
 }
 ```
+If you choose to fork this repository, make sure to add your filename to `.gitignore`. `auth.json` is already included.

 `config.json` has additional settings for Pearl:
 * `auth` - Filepath to `auth.json`.
 * `plugins` - List of plugins.
 The key value is command name and the value is the filepath to the plugin file.